utxostack/utxo-stack-doc/docs/glossary.md

 Client-side verification is an RGB++ feature.

 Client-side verification proof is composed of a series of UTXO transactions and Merkle proofs.
 With the proof, the validity of transactions can be verified in an independent context.
-For example, a client-side verification proof can be generated from an Branch chain and verified in an RGB++ contract.
+For example, a client-side verification proof can be generated from a Branch chain and verified in an RGB++ contract.

 ### DA layer / DA chain